hlg/LegoBIM/README.md

 Hardware
 =========
-The self-made hardware in its first version reused a dismantled keybord controller to drive the game through food and palm switches.
+The self-made hardware in its first version reused a dismantled keybord controller to drive the game through foot and palm switches.
 The second version uses the Serial library and can those receive input through an Arduino controlled setup.